tomaztk/Python_programming/20/VI. Modules.md

 *  Avoid wildcard imports (`from module import *`)
 *  Use `__name__ == "__main__"` to separate testing from import behavior

-Absolutely!
-Understanding **Python environments and module requisites** is crucial for any real-world project — especially when working with external packages and modular code.
-Below is a complete explanation with hands-on examples.

----

 ##  **Python Modules and Packages, Requisites, and Environments**